aregtech/areg-sdk/docs/wiki/cmake-integrate.md

    ```bash
    vcpkg integrate install
    ```

-This also displays the CMake option to use toolchain when build `areg` package.
-Make sure you copied the command with path to the toolchain.
+This also displays `CMAKE_TOOLCHAIN_FILE` CMake option and the full path to the toolchain file to build with `areg` package.
+Make sure you copied the command with toolchain file path.

 4. **Integrate in CMake Script**:
    Create a `CMakeLists.txt` file with the following content: